ajollymo/documentation-wtd2025/content/nginx/deployment-guides/migrate-hardware-adc/f5-big-ip-configuration.md

 - how-to
 ---

+This guide explains how to migrate an <span style="white-space: nowrap;">F5 BIG-IP</span> Local Traffic Manager (LTM) configuration to the F5 NGINX Plus software application delivery platform.
+It covers the most essential features and configurations needed for a quick start to your migration process - with a focus on load balancing.

-F5 NGINX Plus provides a flexible replacement for traditional hardware‑based [application delivery controllers](https://www.nginx.com/resources/glossary/application-delivery-controller/) (ADCs).
-NGINX Plus is a small software package that can be installed just about anywhere – on bare metal, a virtual machine, or a container, and on‑premises or in public, private, and hybrid clouds – while providing the same level of application delivery, high availability, and security offered by legacy ADCs.
-This guide explains how to migrate an <span style="white-space: nowrap;">F5 BIG-IP</span> Local Traffic Manager (LTM) configuration to the NGINX Plus software application delivery platform, and covers the most commonly used features and configurations to get you started quickly on your migration.
+NGINX Plus provides a flexible replacement for traditional hardware‑based [application delivery controllers](https://www.f5.com/glossary/application-delivery-controller) (ADCs).
+NGINX Plus is a small software package that you can install on bare metal, a virtual machine, or a container – whether on‑premises or in public, private, and hybrid clouds.
+It provides the same level of application delivery, high availability, and security offered by legacy ADCs.

-NGINX Plus and <span style="white-space: nowrap;">BIG-IP LTM</span> both act as a full reverse proxy and load balancer, so that the client sees the load balancer as the application and the backend servers see the load balancer as the client.
-This allows for great control and fine‑grained manipulation of the traffic.
-This guide focuses on basic load balancing.
+Both NGINX Plus and <span style="white-space: nowrap;">BIG-IP LTM</span> act as a full reverse proxy and load balancer.
+This means two things: the client sees the load balancer as the application and the backend servers see the load balancer as the client.
+This results in greater control and fine‑grained manipulation of the traffic.

 For information on extending the configuration with Layer 7 logic and scripting, see the post about [migrating Layer 7 logic](https://www.nginx.com/blog/migrating-layer7-logic-f5-irules-citrix-policies-nginx-plus/) on the NGINX blog.
 It covers features such as content switching and request routing, rewriting, and redirection.

 <span id="about-nginx"></span>
 ## About NGINX Open Source and NGINX Plus